AlTavares/gonimrod/README.md

 ## Usage

-`gonimrod -k [api_key] [message]` or set the NIMROD_KEY environment variable and use it like this `gonimrod [message]`
+`gonimrod -k [api_key] [message]`

+or set the NIMROD_KEY environment variable and use it like this:

+`gonimrod [message]`

 ## Contributing